Skip to Main Content

 What Is a Wedding B-List?

 B-list guests, on the other hand, are the people that are not as important as A-list guests.
 "Not that you don't enjoy them," O'Connell says.
 "But, their presence may not be missed if they can't come."
 For example, a B-list can include extended and difficult family members, estranged relatives, colleagues from work or friends of your parents.
+However, it's also worth noting that you aren't required to have a B-list.
+For example, if you're worried about an uneven guest list, don't be—creating a B-list just to even out the guest list isn't a necessity.

-In other words, Janice Carnevale, owner of Bellwether Events, sums it up by saying that your B-list guests are the people who are nice-to-haves at your wedding.
+In short, Janice Carnevale, owner of Bellwether Events, sums it up by saying that your B-list guests are the people who are nice-to-haves at your wedding.
 However, due to budget or venue size constraints, you must wait to see if anyone from your A-list can't make it to your wedding in order to invite people from your B-list wedding guest list.

 How to Determine Your Wedding B-List

-How to determine your B-list wedding invites begins with first calculating how many people you can invite to your wedding based on your budget and wedding venue size.
-For instance, O'Connell says if you're having a small wedding, you may only have an A-list of guests and no B-list is needed.
+How to determine your B-list wedding invites begins with first calculating how many people to invite to your wedding based on your budget and wedding venue size.
+For instance, O'Connell says that for intimate events where the attendee list is smaller than the average guest list size, you may only have an A-list of guests and no B-list is needed.
 If you do have some wiggle room though, she advises couples to choose who is on their A-list vs B-list by how much time they spend with them.
-"Have you spent time with them in the past year?," she says.
+She encourages to-be-weds to ask themselves this question: Have you spent time with them in the past year?
 "If not, maybe they are B-list people, even if they are family."
 You could also base this decision on who you don't have a strong connection with compared to your A-list guests.

 How to Invite B-List Wedding Guests